 2.4 To manage our recruitment

-When applying for a role with Breast Cancer via our online recruitment portal and/or through a recruitment agency the personal data you provide as part of the recruitment process will only be held and processed for the purpose of the selection processes of Breast Cancer Now and in connection with any subsequent employment unless otherwise indicated.
+When applying for a role with us via our online recruitment portal and/or through a recruitment agency the personal data you provide as part of the recruitment process will only be held and processed for the purpose of the selection processes and in connection with any subsequent employment unless otherwise indicated.
 You will be asked to provide certain information including your name, contact details, employment history and qualifications.
-This information is mandatory in order for Breast Cancer Now to consider your application, communicate with you about your application and where successful, follow up with references or meet our statutory and internal monitoring and reporting responsibilities.
+This information is mandatory in order for us to consider your application, communicate with you about your application and, where successful, follow up with references or meet our statutory and internal monitoring and reporting responsibilities.
 We may also view social media profiles of applicants, such as LinkedIn, to the extent that it is relevant to your application.
 Unsuccessful applicant data will be held confidentially within the recruitment system for a period of two years before it is deleted in order that you can access and re-use data in future applications and we can respond to statutory reporting requests.

 2.5 To administer our research funding

-Where professionals interact with Breast Cancer Now’s research department, we maintain a database of contact details, and where appropriate areas of scientific interest and qualifications as well as a record of opinions and peer-reviews provided by independent reviewers.
+Where professionals interact with our research department, we maintain a database of contact details, job details and where appropriate areas of scientific interest and qualifications as well as a record of opinions and peer-reviews provided by independent reviewers.
 We may find these details through industry guides, institution websites and publicly available databases such as ResearchGate and PubMed Central.
 We use the personal details supplied for the purposes of administering those relationships, including keeping such professionals informed about our research work, funding opportunities and events, and for the purposes of analysing the demographic characteristics of these professionals.
 When you apply for a grant from us, you will be provided details of how your information will be used.